Subpoena from a Grand Jury? Speak with Our Experienced & Trusted Grand Jury Subpoena Lawyers

 Defending Against these types of Subpoenas

 Defending against a federal grand jury subpoena requires a thorough understanding of both federal procedural law and the specific health care law (or laws) underlying the government’s investigation.
-As a result, it is critical to choose a gran jury suboena law firm that has experience not only in the area of federal litigation or health care law compliance, but in the specific area of federal health care fraud defense.
+As a result, it is critical to choose a grand jury subpoena law firm that has experience not only in the area of federal litigation or health care law compliance but in the specific area of federal health care fraud defense.